Taras-Zelenyy/HW_Module_8/README.md

 ```bash
 docker cp <container_id>:/app/results/<results_name>.csv ./results
 ```
-Replace `<container_id>` with your running Docker container ID and `<results_name>.csv` with your result file name. `The name of the current result file should be taken from the Log on the Docker desktop `
+Replace `<container_id>` with your running Docker container ID and `<results_name>.csv` with your result file name. `The name of the current result file should be taken from the Logs on the Docker desktop `

 2. Alternatively, you can also run the inference script locally: